Impactful Research

 Learn More

 Summer Research Fellowships provide summer compensation to early-career faculty, allowing them dedicated time to focus on research, boost achievement, and amplify scholarship.
-In the 2023-2024 academic year, the college provided 23 summer research fellowships to assistant and associate professors and four scholarly support awards to clinical/teaching assistant and associate professors.
+In the 2023-2024 academic year, the college provided 19 summer research fellowships to assistant and associate professors and four scholarly support awards to clinical/teaching assistant and associate professors.
+In the 2024-2025 academic year, the college provided 29 summer research fellowships to assistant and associate professors and 5 scholarly support awards to clinical/teaching assistant and associate professors, increasing support in both categories over the prior academic year.

 Increased Research Support